rohilthopu/digdag-py/README.md

 Additionally, when the same basic tasks needed to be executed for hundreds of task combinations, it can be extremely cumbersome writing or copying dig files by hand.

+## Overview

+`digdag-py` attempts to provide the following:

+1. A simple Digdag REST API client
+2. Pydantic domain models mapped to each type of API response
+3. Pydantic models that abstract Project, Workflow, and Task configurations in Digdag
+4. Tools to export project archives and workflows that can be uploaded to a Digdag instance through the REST API client.

 ## Basic Workflow Example

 Workflows in `digdag-py` can be defined using the models found in the `python digdagpy.dig.models` module.